related-sciences/nxontology-data/README.md

 The data sources that are currently imported are listed below.
 Please open an issue if you are interested in contributing support for additional sources.

+### EFO

+This project converts all three variants of the Experimental Factor Ontology (EFO, EFO OTAR Profile, and EFO OTAR Slim) into NXOntology objects.
+See [`nxontology_data/efo`](nxontology_data/efo) for a detailed README.

 ### HGNC Gene Groups

 HGNC (HUGO Gene Nomenclature Committee) maintains a directed acyclic graph of gene groups/families.